getgrav/grav-learn/pages/08.advanced/05.multisite-setup/docs.md

 ##### Snippets

 For subsites accessible via sub-domains copy the `setup_subdomain.php` file, otherwise for subsites accessible via sub-directories the `setup_subdirectory.php` file into your `setup.php`.

+!!!
+The `setup.php` file must be put in the Grav root folder, the same folder where you can find `index.php`, `README.md` and the other Grav files.

 **setup_subdomain.php**:
 ```php